Indian diaspora: Overseas Citizenship of India (OCI)

-After multiple efforts by leaders across the Indian political spectrum, a long term visa scheme was established, the "Overseas Citizenship of India", commonly referred to as the OCI card.
+After multiple efforts by leaders across the Indian political spectrum, a long term visa scheme was established.
+It is entitled the "Overseas Citizenship of India", and is commonly referred to as the OCI card.
 The name is itself misleading, as it doesn't offer Indian citizenship.
 The Constitution of India does not permit full dual citizenship.
 The OCI card is effectively a long-term visa, with restrictions on voting rights and government jobs.
 The card is available to certain Overseas ex-Indians, and while it affords holders residency and other rights, it does have restrictions, and is not considered to be any type of Indian citizenship from a constitutional perspective.

-Person of Indian origin (PIO)

-A person of Indian origin (PIO) was a form of identification means a foreign citizen (except a national of Pakistan, Afghanistan, Bangladesh, China, Iran, Bhutan, Sri Lanka and/or Nepal), who: